 Fig 4(B) assesses the inverse solution by its relative error (the ratio of the error to the exact solution, in Euclidean norm) and its correlation coefficient with the exact solution.
 The inverse solution was calculated with zero-mean Gaussian noise of 30dB and 20dB being added to the torso measurements.
-With the truncation method, high-order refinements effectively reduce the error and improve the correlation coefficient.
-Fig 4(C) displays an example of recovered epicardial potentials under 20dB noise.
-The linear truncation from third-order FEM yields the best solution.
+With the truncation method, high-order refinement reduces the error from 8.3% to 6.7% under 30dB noise and from 17.5% to 9.7% under 20dB noise.
+It improves the correlation coefficient accordingly.
+Fig 4(C) demonstrates an example of reconstructed epicardial potentials under 20dB noise.
+It can be seen the linear truncation from third-order FEM yields the closest solution to the exact solution.

-Figure 4.
+Fig. 4.
 Linear truncation from first-, second- and third-order finite elements, marked by P = 1, 2, 3.
 (A) singular values of the respective resulting K; (B) relative error (RE) and correlation coefficient (CC) of the inverse solution calculated under two levels of input noise; (C) reconstructed epicardial potentials under 20dB input noise.